 Jeff Sutherland and we view Scrum as a simple implementation of Lean for new product development.
 We think further lean ideas and practices can be added to Scrum with profit.

-We do think that for most firms and situations, Scrum can be digested and implemented quickly.
-So, we believe that teams should implement Scrum first, and then add more to it.
+We do think that for most firms and situations, the basics Scrum can be digested and implemented quickly.
+So, we believe that teams should implement Scrum first, and then make more changes afterward; add more to it.
 Always, Scrum is not implemented perfectly in the first few months.
 It takes years to attain mastery at doing Scrum, even though it is very simple.
 You know this, of course, from any sport or any artisitic activity.
 The basics are simple, but mastery takes 10,000 hours of hard work.